holochain/how/DESIGN.md

 ## Notes
 - Standards are named, not numbered (They are versioned, but they proposal identifier is not a number like RFCs or ERCs)
 - Standards are tree structured to help with dependencies and relations
 - A standard is a collection of Documents that have gone through an alignment process (that itself is a standard in the tree).
-The initial processes are Proposal, Review, Approval
+The initial processes are Define, Refine, Align

 ### Template for Submitting Feature Request Proposal
 - Feature Name (alias names may be added shared sensemaking develops)